 Shuijinping Village (水浸坪村) — Niudong Village (牛洞) — Zhaibei Primary School (寨背小学) — Xiayan Village (下岩村) — Fujigang Village (虎迹岗村) — over the bridge to Jiulong Town (九龙镇) — Central Primary School (中心小学) — Unity Primary School (团结小学) — Peng Family Ancestral Hall (彭家祠) — the camping site at Huanghua Town (about 10 km) — Huanghua Town — Zhaozhouqiao Old bridge (赵州古桥) — Yongfeng Old Temple (永丰古庙) — Guanyin Valley (观音, (Bodhisattva Valley)) — Qianzuxi Taojin Scenic Area, (you can actually pan for gold in a stream here, but don't expect to get rich; much of the gold has been depleted) (千足溪淘金) — Yanbei Town (岩背镇, more than 20 km)

-Take the bus from Qingyuan City to Jiulong Town and Yingde City, (60 minutes).
+From the Baiyun area of Guangzhou, it is about 82 kilometers or an hour's drive north to Qingyuan City.
+Take the bus from Qingyuan City to Jiulong Town and Yingde City (60 minutes).
 From Jiulong Town it's about a ten minute drive to Huanghua Town; from there to Yanbei Town is a further 30-minute drive.

 Covering an area of 290 sq. km., Danxiashan Global Geopark is pleasantly isolated, situated some 45 kilometers away from the nearest large city.
 The scenery is gorgeous, not least for its geology which has made it a protected geological reserve, hence its alternative name - Chinese Red Stone Park.